AhmedMAlshoki/AhMedMAlshoki/README.md

 ## GitHub Overview 👨‍💻

-⚡ With just over 14 commits, my GitHub activity may seem comparatively low.
-However, these numbers are a testament to my dedication towards quality over quantity.

-⭐ I have one public repository, "E-Commerce," which stands as a testament to my Java development skills.

 🌟 While my GitHub following and follower counts remain limited, I am eager to collaborate with fellow developers to unlock new possibilities.